MercuryPay/Activate.PHP/README.md

 To get the status on the application via an HTTP GET use this endpoint:  https://activatebeta.mps-lab.com:8121/Application/Status/{id}

-Where {id} is the integer representing the application ID returned from the submission.
+Where {id} is the integer representing the ApplicationID returned from the submission.

 The format of the successful status responses messages for the get lead status or get Prospect status calls is identical.